quentinf00/zendag/docs/sharing_with_intake.md

 # Sharing Data & Models: DVC Versioning with Intake Catalogs (using fsspec)

-Once you've used ZenFlow and DVC to produce versioned datasets and models, how do you easily share and consume them?
+Once you've used ZenDag and DVC to produce versioned datasets and models, how do you easily share and consume them?
 [Intake](https://intake.readthedocs.io/) is a lightweight Python library for finding, investigating, loading, and disseminating data.
 By leveraging `fsspec` and its DVC filesystem implementation (`dvcfs`), Intake provides a modern and flexible way to access DVC-versioned assets.

 ## Recap: DVC for Versioning Artifacts

-As covered previously, ZenFlow and DVC work together to version your data.
+As covered previously, ZenDag and DVC work together to version your data.
 When a stage produces an output like `artifacts/transform/default_transform/output.csv`, DVC creates a `.dvc` file tracking its metadata and content hash.

 ## Step 1: Push DVC Data to a Remote